University of Dallas Names New Vice President for Development and University Relations

-+ Read MoreStudents entering the University of Dallas (UD) as physics majors have the opportunity to pursue a cooperative degree in electrical engineering through the University of Texas at Arlington (UTA) Electrical Engineering Department.
-The dual degree program is designed for the well-prepared student to be able to complete two degrees, a B.A. in physics from UD and an electrical engineering degree from UTA, in five years.
+Students entering the University of Dallas as physics majors have the opportunity to pursue a cooperative degree in electrical engineering through the University of Texas at Arlington (UTA) Electrical Engineering Department.
+The dual degree program is designed for the well-prepared student to be able to complete two degrees, a BA in physics from UD and an electrical engineering degree from UTA, in five years.
 The program is rather unique in that students take classes from both institutions beginning in their freshman year.
-This allows students to establish early in their undergraduate education that they desire to be an electrical engineer with a firm grasp of the Western intellectual tradition, to have extensive reading and writing abilities, and to understand the physical nature of our world, which are characteristics offered by the completion of the physics degree and core curriculum at UD.
-This dual degree program also offers the liberally educated UD student the opportunity to understand the advances in technology noted on the UTA electrical engineering webpage, "more than ever, electrical engineering demands a multidisciplinary approach to address challenges of the future and problems of today," and it demands that engineers must have the ability to communicate well their ideas to others.
-It is the goal of this program to educate liberally engineers and physicists who meet these challenges.
+This allows students to establish early in their undergraduate education that they desire to be an electrical engineer with a firm grasp of the Western intellectual tradition, to have extensive reading and writing abilities, and to understand the physical nature of our world, all skills of the physics degree and Core Curriculum at UD.
+This dual degree program also requires that prospective engineers have the ability to communicate their ideas to others.
+It is the goal of this program to liberally educate engineers and physicists who meet these challenges.

 The entrance requirements for this dual program are the same as the entrance requirements for a physics major at UD.
-Students expected to do well in this program will have completed a rigorous high school program, which included courses in upper level mathematics, advanced chemistry, and advanced physics.
+Students expected to do well in this program will have completed a rigorous high school program which included courses in upper level mathematics, advanced chemistry and advanced physics.
 Students not having such a background may still complete the program, but the completion time may be more than five years.
-The suggested course sequence includes the Rome Program during the second semester of the sophomore year.
+The suggested course sequence below includes the Rome Program during the second semester of the sophomore year.

 Department | Name | Phone | |